H4rmey/Rust-OpenCL-Tutorial/README.md

 	.local_work_size(LOCAL_WORK_SIZE) //LOCAL_WORK_SIZE = 4

-This will add a local worksize of 4.
+This will add a local work size of 4.

 Now if we run this code and check the values of our buffers we can see: